John Bryant-Meisner: British Formula 3 Championship

 In 2013, he raced in the British Formula 3 also for Performance Racing as a guest driver.
 He won two races in the opening round at Silverstone.

 FIA European Formula 3 Championship

-In 2013, he participated in the 2013 FIA European Formula 3 Championship season last two races, racing for Fortec Motorsport.
+In 2013, Bryant-Meisner participated in the 2013 FIA European Formula 3 Championship season last two races, racing for Fortec Motorsport.
 He managed to score two points by the end of the season.

 GP3 Series

 Bryant-Meisner competed in two rounds of the 2014 GP3 Series with Trident, replacing Roman de Beer.
 He did not score in any of the four races, with a best finish of seventeenth.